amitkpro/userApi_for_createEmploye_allEmployes_getEmploye/README.md

 # userApi_for_createEmploye_allEmployes_getEmploye

+#About
+using this api can create employe , get list all employe and get single employe.

 using this api can create employe , get list all employe and get single employe.
 You can run api using " npm run start" or " node app.js " command.